Explore la dolce vita

 Check out our travel alerts to stay up to date on any travel restrictions or travel changes for Italy.

-With more than 150 sports and activities covered under our Standard and Explorer plans, you can find more information on what activities we cover here.
+Additional premiums may apply, depending on your Country of Residence.
+Your choice of a Standard or Explorer plan may also determine what activities are covered.
 Just select your Country of Residence to see those that apply to you.
 If you’re not sure if something you’re planning on doing while on holiday is covered, please contact us.

 Whatever you’re planning, be sure to read over your policy carefully and contact customer service if you have questions.